Personal life of Marvin Gaye

 Marvin Gaye was an American music artist and singer-songwriter who won acclaim for a series of recordings with Motown Records.
-Gaye's personal life, mainly documented in the biography, Divided Soul: The Life of Marvin Gaye, included religious faith, child abuse by his father, personal relationships with his two wives, friends and girlfriends, and bouts with depression and drug abuse.
+Gaye's personal life, mainly documented in the 1985 biography Divided Soul by David Ritz, included his faith; child abuse by his father; personal relationships with his two wives, friends, and girlfriends; and bouts of depression and drug abuse.